IslandTrish-zz/IslandTrish.github.io/README.md

 Get involved folks, let your thoughts and opinions be known, help me make BootCamp even better.
 All comments, queries, and feedback very welcome!

-To use BootCamp with V 13.1.3 of OH you need to replace the DefaultBot.ohf in your "bot_logic\DefaultBot" folder Download DefaultBot.ohf Here <a href="https://github.com/IslandTrish/IslandTrish.github.io/releases/download/BootCampExtra/DefaultBot.ohf">DefaultBot.ohf for OH V 13.1.3</a> This is not needed for V 14 or newer of OpenHoldem!

-Please note BootCamp only works with version 13.1.3 or newer of OpenHoldem, it will not work correctly with any older version.
+Please note BootCamp only works with version 14.0.0 or newer of OpenHoldem, it will not work correctly with any older version.